-- Regular informal meetings will take place between the Course Director and one to two course representatives, to be selected in October 2021.
+- Regular informal meetings will take place between the Course Director and one to two course representatives, to be selected in October 2023.
 Students should feel comfortable raising concerns and complements relating to the programme to their MA reps, who will pass these along to the course director anonymously.
-MA representatives should make sure that they consult with their fellow classmates before each meeting to relay feedback, questions and potential concerns to Karen. - All students are also welcome at any time to discuss issues directly with the Course Directors, Instructors, Supervisors, and/or Head of Department. - Anonymous module evaluations will be conducted at the close of each semester.
-Lecturers will not receive the evaluations until after their provisional marks are submitted. - Anonymous overall PGD course and Athena Swan surveys will be conducted at the close of the second semester.
-Course directors and the external examiner will have access to the PGD course evaluation.
-Departmental Athena Swan officers will see these and mask any personal identifiers before sharing the data with the Department's AS working committee. - All students are invited to provide feedback to our external examiner in person (in October), which is a very important form of student and course feedback. - o Students should make sure that they are represented at the University level by: - Having representatives to the Graduate Feedback Council, see: http://www.maynoothuniversity.ie/study-maynooth/postgraduate-studies/postgraduate-learning-support-services/postgraduate-feedback; - Attending the Postgraduate Researcher's Forum, see: http://www.maynoothuniversity.ie/study-maynooth/postgraduate-studies/currentpostgrads/researchersforum
+MA representatives should make sure that they consult with their fellow classmates before each meeting to relay feedback, questions and potential concerns to Patrick. - All students are also welcome at any time to discuss issues directly with the Course Directors, Instructors, Supervisors, and/or Head of Department. - Anonymous module evaluations will be conducted at the close of each semester.
+Lecturers will not receive the evaluations until after their provisional marks are submitted. - Anonymous overall MA course and Athena Swan surveys will be conducted at the close of the second semester.
+Course directors and the external examiner will have access to the MA course evaluation.
+Departmental Athena Swan officers will see these and mask any personal identifiers before sharing the data with the Department's AS working committee. - All students are invited to provide feedback to our external examiner in person (in October), which is a very important form of student and course feedback. - Students should make sure that they are represented at the University level by: - Having representatives to the Graduate Feedback Council - Attending the Postgraduate Researcher's Forum